 What is PennText?

-PennText provides a direct link from citations within databases to a variety of Penn Library's services, including full-text options, the Franklin catalog, and more.
+PennText provides a direct link from database citations to a variety of Penn Library's services, including full-text options, the Franklin catalog, and more.

 How do I use PennText?

 - Get the online full-text of the article, if available